 Below is a link to the current list of preprocessing edits that are applied to all USR data submissions.
 Insurers and other data submitters should review this list to ensure that submissions are consistent with the indicated requirements.

 Please incorporate this “Some of the preprocessing edits relate to the Electronic Transmittal Record, known as the ETR.
 This is the first record in any WCSTAT submission.
-To correct ETR errors, please refer to the WCIO's Electronic Transmittal Record Specification (ETR), located on the WCIO website.
+To correct ETR errors, please refer to the WCIO's Electronic Transmittal Record Specifications (ETR) located on the WCIO website.
 If you use BEEP to create submission files, BEEP creates the ETR for you.
-If you are unsure how to modify the ETR in BEEP, please contact the Data Submission Analysts at email@example.com.
+If you are unsure how to modify the ETR in BEEP, please contact a WCIRB data submission analyst at [email protected].

 Audit edits are applied once USR data passes preprocessing validation after the USR data is matched to a policy in WCIRB Connect, after the USR data is matched to a policy and the USR data has been processed into WCIRB Connect®.
 These edits are more complex than preprocessing edits and may be relational, comparing incoming data to prior report levels or to policy data.

 The audit edit process distinguishes between two types of edit failures, each of which is handled in a different way:

 Below is the list of USR audit edits:

 1 A USR transaction is a single unit statistical report or a correction to a unit statistical report submitted as a set of records that are connected together by data elements reported identically in each record within the transaction (“link data”).
 In general terms, the link data defines a USR transaction as the combination of USR report level number and, if applicable, correction sequence number for a particular policy.